Skip to main content

 Do I need errors and omissions insurance?

 Errors and omissions coverage is a requirement for many professions.
-You may need this insurance to meet licencing requirements or enter client contracts.
+You may need this insurance to meet licensing requirements or enter client contracts.

 Even if it's not required, all professionals are exposed to a certain level of risk.
-You give advice and enter agreements and are expected to meet certain expectations.
+You give advice, enter into agreements, and are expected to meet certain expectations.
 Mistakes happen.
-Sometimes, these mistakes can cause financial loss or damage to your commerce partners and customers - meaning the potential for lawsuits against you.
+Sometimes, these mistakes can cause financial loss or damage to your commerce partners and customers, which could lead to lawsuits against you.

 E&O insurance protects you when you or your employees make mistakes.
 It also offers financial protection when false or disputed allegations are made against you.
 Without this, you would be financially liable in a lawsuit.